"Are nootropics safe?"

 - Suntheanine®, patented 100% pure L-Theanine, shown safe and effective in clinical trials; 1 serving supplies as much L-Theanine as 10 cups of green tea, without the caffeine.

-Mind Lab Pro® is made in the USA at manufacturing facilities designed with safety as the top priority.
-Mind Lab Pro® safety and quality-related manufacturing certifications include:
+Mind Lab Pro® is made in the USA at cGMP accredited manufacturing facilities, designed with safety as the top priority.
+Safety and quality-related manufacturing certifications include:

 - Registered with the FDA.